-New Zealand has a double tax agreement ("DTA") network of some 40 DTAs, covering almost all of our major trading partners.
-DTAs are currently in force with Australia, Austria, Belgium, Canada, Chile, China, the Czech Republic, Denmark, Fiji, Finland, France, Germany, Hong Kong, India, Indonesia, Ireland, Italy, Japan, the Republic of Korea, Malaysia, Mexico, the Netherlands, Norway, Papua New Guinea, the Philippines, Poland, the Russian Federation, Samoa, Singapore, South Africa, Spain, Sweden, Switzerland, Taiwan (consistently with New Zealand's one China policy, the parties to this DTA are the New Zealand Commerce and Industry Office and the Taipei Economic and Cultural Office in New Zealand), Thailand, Turkey, the United Arab Emirates, the United Kingdom, the United States of America and Vietnam.
-New Zealand has signed but is yet to ratify and enter into force its DTA with the Slovak Republic.
-New Zealand is also negotiating DTAs with certain other jurisdictions.
+Russell Mcleagh New Zealand has a double tax agreement ("DTA") network of some 41 DTAs, covering almost all of our major trading partners.
+DTAs are currently in force with Australia, Austria, Belgium, Canada, Chile, China, the Czech Republic, Denmark, Fiji, Finland, France, Germany, Hong Kong, India, Indonesia, Ireland, Italy, Japan, the Republic of Korea, Malaysia, Mexico, the Netherlands, Norway, Papua New Guinea, the Philippines, Poland, the Russian Federation, Samoa, the Slovak Republic, Singapore, South Africa, Spain, Sweden, Switzerland, Taiwan (consistently with New Zealand's one China policy, the parties to this DTA are the New Zealand Commerce and Industry Office and the Taipei Economic and Cultural Office in New Zealand), Thailand, Turkey, the United Arab Emirates, the United Kingdom, the United States of America and Vietnam.
+New Zealand is also negotiating both new DTAs, as well as replacements or protocols to DTAs, with certain other jurisdictions.

 New Zealand has no general capital gains tax, although the definition of income includes profits and gains from certain transactions (notably involving personal property, land and financial arrangements) that would otherwise be capital in nature.
-One of the important cases in which a capital gain is deemed to be income is the so-called "bright-line test" applicable to the proceeds of sale of residential property.
-A gain made in circumstances where a residential property (other than the person's principal residence) is bought and sold within either 10 years or five years (depending on when the property was acquired and what type of property is involved) is deemed to be income even if it would otherwise be a capital gain.
+One of the important cases in which a capital gain is deemed to be income is the socalled "bright-line test" applicable to the proceeds of sale of residential property.
+A gain made in circumstances where a residential property (other than the person's principal residence) is bought and sold within two years (for property sold on or after 1 July 2024) is deemed to be income even if it would otherwise be a capital gain.